Daddy1976/mqtt/README.md

 you also need to check the path in state_topic and command_topic

+use mqtt explorer to check to the relevance of the path for functionality

 example:
 state_topic: 'N/my_victron_id/vebus/276/Mode'

-use mqtt explorer to check to the relevance of the path for functionality

-it may be necessary to:
+can be changed:
 state_topic: 'N/your_victron_id/vebus/279/Mode'

 note the different number behind the vebus. it may be different for you because victron assigns the port addressing itself.